DOSSIER “Flamenco sin Fronteras” (Flamenco without Borders)

 Documentary © Filippo Ciardi, independent director and producer

-Flamenco sin Fronteras is a documentary about the meaning of flamenco, in which 40 protagonists show the different ways of living it and also its and their contradictions, through live performances, personal testimonies and experiences, in constant tension between traditions and contemporaneity.
-The movie is a journey made of intense meetings with andalusian, spanish and foreigner artists and fans, who reveal themselves in various contexts, from big events like Jerez and Pamplona flamenco festivals, to more intimate places like clubs, bars, homes, and at different times of the year.
+Flamenco sin Fronteras is the documentary that shows more nuances of this special art that is flamenco, where a lot of different artists testify the many ways one could live it and also its and their contradictions, through live performances, personal testimonies and experiences, in constant tension between traditions and contemporaneity.
+The movie is a journey made of intense meetings with Andalusian, Spanish and foreigner musicians and fans, who reveal themselves in various contexts, from big events like Jerez and Pamplona flamenco festivals, to more intimate places like clubs, bars and homes.
 These protagonists show through their music and a rich debate that flamenco is a living art without borders.

 Protagonists (complete list here)

-Among the protagonists there are people of great experience, like dance masters José Galván and Juan Parra, the singers Fernando de la Morena and José de Los Camarones, the guitarists Paco Cepero and Pepe Habichuela, representatives of family sagas of bailaores like La Farruca and Farruquito, and also two important artists passed to another life during the editing, like Juan Moneo Lara El Torta and Manuel Molina.
-They and others confront themselves with younger artists like the singer Rocío Marquéz, the dancer Leonor Leal and the guitarists Dani Moron and Juan Diego Mateos, with eclectic musicians like the flutist Jorge Pardo and the orchestra director Paco Suárez, and also with non spanish artists and the dancers “with different capacity” of José Galan’s dance company.
+Among the protagonists there are artists of great experience, like dance masters José Galván and Juan Parra, the singer José de Los Camarones, the guitarists Paco Cepero and Pepe Habichuela, representatives of family sagas of bailaores like La Farruca and Farruquito, and also three important artists passed to another life during the editing, like Juan Moneo Lara El Torta, Manuel Molina and Fernando de la Morena.
+They and others confront themselves with younger talented artists like the singer Rocío Marquéz, the dancers Rocío Molina and Leonor Leal and the guitarists Dani Moron and Juan Diego Mateos, with eclectic musicians like the flutist Jorge Pardo and the orchestra director Paco Suárez, and also with non Spanish artists and the dancers “with different abilities” of José Galan’s dance company who integrates also people with disabilities in his shows.

-Duration of the documentary, 2018 version: 1 hour and 44 minutes, in 3 parts plus a prologue and epilogue.
+Duration of the documentary: 1 h. and 44 min. in 3 parts plus a prologue and an epilogue.

-Dialogues in Spanish original language with English subtitles (and soon in French and Italian).
+Dialogues in Spanish original language with English, French and soon Italian subtitles.

-Film director and freelance journalist, sociocultural project manager, musician.
-Projects: “Through the Alps”, feature film made with Giancarlo Bertalero, award as “best Italian documentary” at the 2016 Cinemambiente festival in Turin; short film “Amazónicas” participant in the DocuExprés contest of the festival Alcances 2016 in Cádiz; short film “Lustro de Vino y Alegría” produced by Tabanco Plateros in Jerez; audiovisual series “Io non discrimino” for a project of social cooperatives against labor discrimination; in search of a producer for a documentary about the reconstruction after the earthquake in L’Aquila.
-Journalist: reporter for more than 15 years for the weekly magazine Toscana Oggi; videoreportages for the La Stampa newspaper website; reports on wine and brandy from Jerez for the enology magazine Euposia / Italian Wine Journal.
-Several years communication and fundraising coordinator for different NGOs.
-Graduated in economics with a thesis in international cooperation.
+Film director and freelance journalist, with a graduation in economics and enterprise management.
+Movie projects: “Across the Alps”, feature film made with Giancarlo Bertalero, award as “best Italian documentary” at the 2016 Cinemambiente festival in Turin; short film “Amazónicas” participant in the DocuExprés contest of the festival Alcances 2016 in Cádiz; short film “Lustro de Vino y Alegría” produced by Tabanco Plateros in Jerez; audiovisual series “Io non discrimino” for a project of social cooperatives against labor discrimination; in search of a producer for a documentary about the reconstruction after the earthquake in L’Aquila.
+As a journalist: reporter for more than 15 years for the weekly magazine Toscana Oggi; videoreportages for the La Stampa newspaper website; reports on wine and brandy from Jerez for the enology magazine Euposia / Italian Wine Journal, and on social issues for monthly magazine Altreconomia.
+Several years work as communication and fundraising coordinator for different development NGOs.

 +34 six84120101 (es) / +39 three28 6789849 (it), info[at]flamencosinfronteras.net